Canada Border Services Agency: Detector Dog Service (DDS)

 Detector dogs begin training between the ages of 11 and 16 months and work for an average of 8 to 10 years.
-Several different breeds are used, but the CBSA primarily uses Labrador Retrievers for firearm, drug, and currency detection, while using the Beagle for plant, food and animal detection.
+Several different breeds are used, but the CBSA primarily uses Labrador Retriever for firearm, drug, and currency detection, while using the Beagle for plant, food, and animal detection.
 Dogs live with their handler full-time.
 While the dog is at work, it is transported in air-conditioned vehicles that act as a mobile kennel.

 The AMPS program, implemented in December 2005, is a system that encourages compliance with customs legislation through the tendering of monetary penalties.
 It is used mainly as an enforcement tool on technical infractions, where the subject did not necessarily intend to breach the legislation, but failed to comply in some way.
 For more serious or deliberate infractions, the goods in question may be seized or subject to forfeiture.
 AMPS penalties are imposed depending on the severity and frequency of the infraction.
 Multiple infractions will result in higher penalties under the AMPS system.

 The CBSA's use of detector dogs began with three canine units at the Windsor port of entry in 1978.
 The program has since expanded to include 69 detector dog teams located at ports across Canada.
-Detector dogs work in mail, air, land and marine facilities.
-Each dog is trained to detect specific commodities, and are generally trained to fit into one of four profiles:
+Detector dogs work in mail, air, land, and marine facilities.
+Each dog is trained to detect specific commodities and is generally trained to fit into one of four profiles: